jrfnl/Debug-Bar-Constants/debug-bar-constants/readme.txt

 == Upgrade Notice ==

+= 1.2 =
-* New! panel for Class Constants, also some small bug-fixes
+* New! panel for Class Constants.
+This release also fixes a number of bugs.

 = 1.0 =
 * Initial release